- Our Promise

 So she made what can only be described as “a huge leap of faith” (her words) and moved from San Francisco to Petaluma, which she describes as a real community.

 “It’s a healthy mix of agriculture, artists, and the outdoors.”

 And then there was Clover, a company where there is no disconnect between what they do, what they say they do, and who they are.
 “As a brand,” she says, “Clover is really rare.
-There’s a intelligence here, a history, and a commitment that is rare to find.
+There’s an intelligence here, a history, and a commitment that is rare to find.
 Extremely rare.”

 Asked to sum up Clover, Adrienne says simply: “It’s all about the dairy cows and our products.
 We are all, devoted to the health, welfare, and happiness of the cows, and to the quality of our products.
 No value engineering, ever.”

-On a recent visit to a local dairy farm, she met the husband and wife and got to meet the dairy cows that provide Clover milk – on green pastures with exceptional views.
+When Adrienne went on her first Clover farm tour, she met the husband and wife and got to meet the dairy cows that provide Clover milk – on green pastures with exceptional views.
 There were brand-new calves, “affectionate and adorable as can be”.
 One suckled on her hand while another tugged on her jacket, it was surreal for someone who had just moved out of San Francisco.

 In her short time at Clover, she has had “more leadership than I ever could have imagined.”
 “And,” she adds, “the employees here are committed to the brand.
 Leadership appreciates what we do – all of us.
 Everyone contributes.”

 Another thing Adrienne noticed about Clover was a commitment that extended beyond the brand to the community as a whole.
 “When you work for Clover, it’s unbelievable how you get involved in the community.”